HarrisonSmith99/Railsbank-Developer-Docs/source/includes/_environments.md

     - 3 ledgers
     - Maximum value of a transaction: £5 or €5
     - Maximum value of aggregated transactions: £20 or €20.
+  - The Base URL for PlayLive is: `https://playlive.railsbank.com`

 ## Live

-  > The Base URL for Live is: `https://live.railsbank.com`

   - Complete access to global banking.
   - Connected to all of the Railsbank capabilities; access is dependent upon your needs and commercial agreement.
   - Requires a 2 week onboarding process with Railsbank.
   - Limits are based upon **Partner** risk policies.
+  - The Base URL for Live is: `https://live.railsbank.com`